HaMerotz LaMillion 8: Leg 5 (Armenia)

-For this leg's Double Battle, teams competed in jousting.
+For this leg's Duel, teams competed in jousting.
 One member from each team had to sit on a barrel and use a sword to knock down their opponent.
 The first team to win two matches would receive their next clue, while the losing team had to wait for another team.
-The team that lost the final Double Battle had to wait out a 15-minute penalty.
+The team that lost the final Duel had to wait out a 15-minute penalty.